 Spain is famous for many things, including its beautiful beaches, world-class gastronomy, royal palaces, and ancient cathedrals.
 Over 10 days, you and the family will discover it all on an unforgettable journey from Barcelona to Madrid and, finally, to Andalusia.
 This last region offers unique cultural elements that kids love, such as Moorish fortresses and flamenco rhythms.

 Discover the culture of Spain's cities on this 9-day trip, starting with a tour through Madrid and an evening of flamenco and tapas in Seville.
 Then make your way to Granada, passing through the village of Ronda and a winery along the way.
 You'll explore Granada's famous Alhambra palace and gardens, then fly to Barcelona for a cycling tour of its historic districts, as well as a visit to the sites of Gaudí's.

-Sure, Spain is famous for its food, fiestas, and great wine, but this European hotspot isn't merely for the adults.
-Besides the world-class beaches, there are historic castles, palaces and ample opportunities for adventure perfect for kids.
-You'll experience just that on a 15-day itinerary that covers not only Madrid and Andalusia but Barcelona and the Costa del Sol.
+Sure, Spain is famous for its food, fiestas, and great wine, but this European hotspot isn't merely for adults.
+Besides the world-class beaches, there are historic castles, palaces, and ample opportunities for kid-friendly activities.
+You'll experience just that on this 15-day itinerary that covers not only Madrid and Andalusia but Barcelona and the Costa del Sol.